Top 5 Heavy-Duty Weed Torch to Consider for Native Plant Nurseries in 2026

 - Small tanks can freeze up during long use

-- Assembly takes a bit of time even with the included tools
+- Assembly takes some time even with the included tools

 - Powerful, adjustable flame